unboxed/unboxed.co/source/blog/2016-11-09-digital-customer-programme-discovery-phase-show-tell-7-with-newham-council.md

 The Show & Tell then drilled down into the various areas of focus:<br/>

 # 1. Local Offer
 Local Offer is a platform to provide information to families on what local support services are available for children and young people with special educational needs or disabilities.
-With a potential local offering for residents, progress reached with the current prototype includes:<br/>
+With a potential local offering for residents, progress reached with a current prototype includes:<br/>

 - Taking a Local Offer service leader through the current user journey
-- Gathering feedback by testing this with local residents
+- Gathering feedback by testing this with those who will be users of the service
 - Sending out and gathering back surveys from parents
-- Asking potential users for the type of results they would prefer to see provided
+- Interviewing potential users to indentify the type of results they would prefer to be provided

 ![Show & Tell 7 with Newham Council 3](http://i1291.photobucket.com/albums/b548/grammccram/IMG_2586%201_zps9ilyvggf.jpg)